TranPhucVinh/C/Physical layer/File IO/stdio/stdio examples.md

 }
 ```

-# Print out all files (included folders) inside a folder with dirent.h
+# Print out all files (included folders) along with their types inside a folder with dirent.h

 * ``opendir()``: Open directory
 * ``readdir()``: Read directory